There are Four Stages of Statistical Skill and in this article we will introduce you to the topics and some resources to hone the first stage.

 Each stage requires developing three interrelated skills: Statistical Knowledge, Data Analysis Skills, and Statistical Software.

-You will find these resources helpful if you’re in one of two situations.
+You will find Stage 1 resources helpful if you’re in one of two situations.

 - You’re just starting out.
 You’ve only taken a few statistics classes and you haven’t yet applied it and are feeling a bit overwhelmed.